SJAlanA/portfolio-website/README.md

 # Sahai Jordi Alan Portfolio

-This repository contains a responsive portfolio website for **Sahai Jordi Alan**, an Automotive Cybersecurity Engineer & Penetration Tester.
-The website showcases your projects, blog posts, skills, and contact information with a modern design, dynamic content, and smooth user interactions.
+This repository contains a responsive portfolio website for **Sahai Jordi Alan** (myself), Automotive Cybersecurity Engineer & Penetration Tester.
+The website showcases my projects, blog posts, skills, and contact information with a modern design, dynamic content, and smooth user interactions.

 ## Table of Contents